AnaghaGhewari/Vital-Guard/README.md

 ## 🌟 Overview

-VitalGuard is an AI-powered health monitoring platform designed to securely collect health vitals, manage user data, and serve as the foundation for future machine learning-based health risk prediction.
+VitalGuard is an AI-powered health monitoring platform designed to securely collect health data, manage user accounts, and provide personalized chronic disease risk predictions using Machine Learning.

 This project is being built as part of my Backend Engineering, AI/ML, and Cloud Computing learning journey.